Monday, June 25, 2007

 Q: How to check if the XML you are returning in AJAX response is correct/well-formed or not?

-Best way to check whether the returned XML is well formed or not is to type the URL being passed in the AJAX request directly into the browser.
+A: Best way to check whether the returned XML is well formed or not is to type the URL being passed in the AJAX request directly into the browser.
 If the response XML is well formed then browser would display the complete XML or else it would display error in the XML.
 (This is the best and easiest way to check the response.)

 Example: in an STRUTS application when the AJAX request is processed in an Action class you can return the XML using code below;